 However, there is a clear difference between Vestibular Papillomatosis and genital warts.
-For example, in some individuals the Vestibular Papillomatosis papillae are separated at the base, unlike warts which are connected at the base.
+For example, in some individuals, the Vestibular Papillomatosis papillae are separated at the base, unlike warts, which are connected at the base.

-Genital warts are small growths that occur on the skin of the genitals, including the anus, cervix and vulva.
+Genital warts are small growths that occur on the skin of the genitals, including the anus, cervix, and vulva.
 About 360,000 people in the United States get genital warts each year.

 Treating genital warts can reduce the likelihood that a person will pass the virus on during sex.
 Some people also opt for treatment when the warts become uncomfortable or unsightly.

 These treatments are quick and do not cause permanent pain.
 In the case of Vestibular Papillomatosis, however, treatment is not necessary and can cause discomfort.

 They will often go away by themselves.
-However, it is important to consult with your doctor to rule out genital warts.
+However, it is essential to consult your doctor to rule out genital warts.
 Genital warts can cause difficulties during childbirth, so pregnant women should seek treatment and get a diagnosis.

 It can be diagnosed very early.
-This means that your doctor can make a diagnosis by talking to you about the bump and carrying out an examination.
+This means that your doctor can diagnose by talking to you about the bump and carrying out an examination.

 Vestibular Papillomatosis Treatment

 This condition is not a disease or abnormal and in no way dangerous.
 As such, there is no need for treatment.

-The appearance of the lumps should fade with time and correct itself, but many women do not like the look of them so choose to have them removed.
+The appearance of the lumps should fade with time and correct itself, but many women do not like their looks, so they choose to have them removed.